 SI.
 No Potential Environmental Issues Duration/ Extent Magnitude Mitigation Measures & Method Responsibility 1.
 Sub-Project Impacts 1 1.1 Loss of land for the construction of Third Urban Governance Improvement Sector Project (UGIIP-III) Permanent Major No land acquisition and resettlement impacts are anticipated as the proposed project shall be restricted to the existing government land available with PS.
 PIU/ PMO (LGED) 1.2 Lack of sufficient planning to assure long term sustainability of the improvements Permanent Minor The sub-project design shall include adequate provisions for ensuring effective maintenance and protection of the created assets so as to ensure the long term sustainability of the sites.
 PIU/ PMO (LGED) 1.3 EMP Training Not applicable Not applicable PMO will provide training to contractors onsite specific EMP highlighting waste management and OHS, GRM and reporting PIU/ PMO (LGED) 1.4 Sire-EMPs Not applicable Not applicable Develop Site-EMPs, responding to all clauses and requirements of this EMP, and including sub-plans such as Spill Management Plan, Waste Management Plan, Temporary Traffic Management Plan, Occupational Health and Safety Plan, Soil Erosion Control Plan, and others.
 MDSC/Contractor 2.
-Construction Stage 2.1 Excavation of material to fill will change drainage, air & soil quality, topography at extraction site Permanent Minor Excess material from other project site should be used to fill the excavated site.
+Construction Stage 2.1 Excavation of material to fill will change drainage, air & soil quality, topography at extraction site • Excess r to fill the • Grading minimize • Site may Excess material from other project site should be used to fill the excavated site.
 Grading of the site should be done properly to minimize the problem Site may be used for ground water recharge pit/ small fish pond act.
 MDSC/Contractor 2.2 Transportation of material could create dust Temporary Minor Use tarpaulins to cover sand when carried on trucks Spray ramps and soil stockpiles with water in dry weather MDSC/Contractor 2.3 Dust could be blown from soil stockpiled on site Temporary Minor Excavation schedule should match with the filling, so that dug material can be used immediately without stockpiling Contractor 2.4 Rain may collect in dug areas and wash soil off stockpiles Temporary Minor Conduct excavation and ground works in dry season Contractor

 SI.
-No Potential Environmental Issues Duration/ Extent Magnitude Mitigation Measures & Method Responsibility 2.5 Some owners will lose land needed for the subproject Permanent Minor Purchase land as described in Resettlement Framework Avoid taking >10% of the total land of any occupant LGED/MDSC 2.6 Some business premises may need to be removed Permanent Minor Compensate business owners/tenants for lost income Compensate owners for lost income generating assets PIU/ PMO (LGED) 2.7 Shops that remain close may lose income if access is difficult for customers Temporary Minor Compensate owners/tenants for lost business income Keep road closure minimum (Frequency and distribution) Maintain vehicle and pedestrian access when possible Develop and apply protocol to protect chance find (excavation observed by archaeologist; stop work if finds are suspected; state authority to plan appropriate action) PIU/ PMO (LGED), MDSC and contractor 2.8 People living nearby may be disturbed by Air quality, noise, dust Inform community of work in advance; address concerns Plan work with community; avoid work at sensitive times Avoid conducting poise-generating activities at night Contractor 2.9 Workers and the public are at risk from accidents on site Temporary Minor Prepare and implement a site Health and Safety Plan that includes measures to: Exclude the public from site Ensure that workers use Personal Protective Equipment (PPE) Provide Health & Safety Training for all personnel; Follow documented procedures for all site activities; Keep accident reports and records Contractor
+No Potential Environmental Issues Duration/ Extent Magnitude Mitigation Measures & Method Responsibility 2.5 Some owners will lose land needed for the subproject Permanent Minor Purchase land as described in Resettlement Framework Avoid taking &gt;10% of the total land of any occupant LGED/MDSC 2.6 Some business premises may need to be removed Permanent Minor Compensate business owners/tenants for lost income Compensate owners for lost income generating assets PIU/ PMO (LGED) 2.7 Shops that remain close may lose income if access is difficult for customers Temporary Minor Compensate owners/tenants for lost business income Keep road closure minimum (Frequency and distribution) Maintain vehicle and pedestrian access when possible Develop and apply protocol to protect chance find (excavation observed by archaeologist; stop work if finds are suspected; state authority to plan appropriate action ) PIU/ PMO (LGED), MDSC and contractor 2.8 People living nearby may be disturbed by Air quality, noise, dust Temporary Minor Inform community of work in advance; address concerns Plan work with community; avoid work at sensitive times Avoid conducting noise-generating activities at night Reduce dust by spraying soil and covering with tarpaulins Use modern vehicles / machinery and maintain as specified 2.9 Workers and the public are at risk from accidents on site Contractor